Skip to main content

 If your query returns multiple results, you can run a second query using the results of the first query to create a Jira ticket for each item in the first query results.
 You do this by editing the advanced JSON of the alert rule to use the FOR_EACH_ITEM action type.

 It is not recommended that you use this action type if your results sizes are very large.
 This example limits the number of possible Jira tickets created to a maximum of 100, and sends an email when the limit is exceeded.
+Additionally, the "Test" and "Preview" buttons will not include query data in them at this time.

 For example: